MIDL-Conference/midl-website-2021/pages/author-instructions.md

 # Author instructions

+Since the program of this years MIDL might appear quite differently from what you expect, there is a [video](https://youtu.be/pz86G_rgstM) explaining how you will present your work and whyt you have to prepare for it!

 ## Presentation guidelines

 We ask authors to prepare and upload a video recording of their presentation by 26th of June (instructions on where to upload the files have been communicated by email).